Ram495-ctrl/CICD_HV/README.md

+<h1> Description <h1>
+Create a complete CI-CD pipeline using bash, python, and crontabs.
+The list of tasks is specified below:

 <h1> Task 1: Set Up a Simple HTML Project <h1>

 •	Create a simple HTML project and push it to a GitHub repository.